Sremčica: Geography

 Terrain around the settlement is partially made of limestone (karstic micro-region, called Belgrade merokras).
 One of the best known features in Sremčica is a small pond, Rakina bara, meaning "Raka's pond".
 It is a small natural lake with an area of 3 ha, formed in the limestone pit, the only karst lake on the territory of the city of Belgrade.
 It is embedded into the mass wasting area and, typically for the karst lakes, has a sinkhole.
 Turned into a fish pond and projected as the future recreational area, as the settlement grew, population from the neighboring slopes turned their sewage pipes into the pond which is today covered with reed, turned into a dump and without any fish at all as it almost dried out.
 The majority of the water is replenished by a local creek.
+By 2023, the lake was partially restored.

+Near Sremčica is also a karstic cave, Turski Točak ("Turkish wheel").
+There are two additional caves to the west, near Pećani, called Donja Pećina and Gornja Pećina ("upper cave" and "lower cave").